Unnecessary Surgery Compensation

 At Jefferies, our expert team of medical negligence solicitors have years of experience.
 We are, therefore, well-versed in dealing with claims involving unnecessary surgery.
 When you instruct us, you can be confident that we will handle your claim in a professional and sensitive manner.
 We usually work on a no win, no fee basis, so there is no risk involved in you pursuing a claim.

-From your very first conversation with our friendly team, we will be on hand to answer any questions you have about the claiming.
+From your very first conversation with our friendly team, we will be on hand to answer any questions you have about the claim.
 We will guide you through the legal process while working hard to secure you the compensation you deserve.